tometaro07/ROS/README.md

             cd

-3. Clone this repository (usually to clone a repository you do: git clone <git repository link>):
+3. Clone this repository (usually to clone a repository you do: git clone git_link):

             git clone https://github.com/socrob/autonomous_systems.git